mustkem/hacker-news-ssr/README.md

 4. Upvote - You can add as many upvotes as you wish.(Api mocked)
 5. Hide functionality to remove the news from user’s view.
 (Also created action that can be intigtated with api )
 6. Prev | Next link should get the relevant data and all paginated urls should be bookmarkable.

+### Implementation Method and technology stack
+This project hosts a intermediate server, generate all the templates at server side as requested by client/browser and send them back to client.
+These templates are sent as plain string and are hydrated at client side by methods proided by reactdom.
+Below is the list of Technology, library, packages etc used to create this project.

 ## Node.js
 To create JavaScript runtime environment that can executes JavaScript code outside a web browser ie:server